bluerobotics/bluerobotics.github.io/brov2/assembly.md

  - Analog screen for the standard BlueROV2.
 We recommend [this one](#).
  - A gamepad controller.
 We recommend [this one](#).
  - A laptop or a tablet.
 ArduSub works on Mac, Linux, and Windows.
- - A battery for your BlueROV2.
+ - A battery for the BlueROV2.
 We recommend getting 2 or 3 of [these](http://www.hobbyking.com/hobbyking/store/uh_viewItem.asp?idProduct=56844)

 # Assembling the Frame